 Excessive salivation: Also called hyper-salivation or ptyalism, excessive salivation usually occurs secondary to dental, neurologic, or metabolic disease and can result in significant halitosis.

 Dried and matted fur can collect around the mouth after excessive drooling, which can contribute to a foul smell.
 Lip fold pyodermas (infections around the lips) can form and contribute to the halitosis.
 This is common in cats with certain types of allergies.

 - Neurological disease: A cat's cranial nerves control the movements of his mouth and tongue.
 Any cranial nerve problem can affect the ability to open and close the mouth and control the tongue, resulting in hyper-salivation (see above) and halitosis.
 In addition, food and debris may collect in the mouth since the cat can't properly swallow or remove the excess food, contributing to some potent and terrible breath.

 - Gingivitis, stomatitis, and other inflammatory oral disease: Cats are exquisitely susceptible to inflammation and inflammatory diseases of the oral cavity.
 Gingivitis is gum inflammation and stomatitis is inflammation of the mucous linings of the mouth tissues, throat, and even underlying bone.
 Gingivitis and stomatitis in cats are most commonly caused by bacteria, viruses, immune processes, or allergies.
 All of these conditions can lead to increased mouth odor.

-Abscesses, tumors, or ulcers: Abscesses of the tooth roots, mouth structures, nasal cavity, or areas behind the eyes can cause bad breath in cats as can tumors in the same locations.
-Ulcers secondary to trauma, infection, tumors, allergy, or metabolic disease can also cause foul breath.
+Abscesses, tumors, or ulcers: Abscesses of the tooth roots, mouth structures, nasal cavity, or areas behind the eyes can cause bad breath in cats, as can tumors in the same locations.
+Ulcers secondary to trauma, infection, tumors, allergies, or metabolic diseases can also cause foul breath.